molily/molily.de/_posts/2017-07-20-android-browsers.md

 - “**High**” means Opera Mini uses a proxy-based solution to compress web pages (text-based formats like HTML, CSS and JavaScript), images and videos.
 - Originally conceived for feature phones, the “**extreme**” mode is radically different: Web pages aren’t downloaded normally and rendered on the device.
 They are pre-rendered on the server using the good-old [Opera Presto engine](https://en.wikipedia.org/wiki/Presto_(layout_engine)).
 Opera Mini then downloads a compressed binary format, not a bunch of individual resources.
 This mode works surprisingly well and indeed allows “extreme” data savings.
 But it does not work for highly interactive sites like JavaScript applications.
 - I recommend the default setting “**automatic**”, which uses the proxy-based solution in most cases.
-I guess there’s a small whitelist for sites that are rendered on the server with Presto.
+I guess there’s a small allow list for sites that are rendered on the server with Presto.

 There is an additional **image quality setting**: Low, Medium, High.
 When not browsing photo sites, it’s safe to set it to “Low” which means high compression.